Balanced Scorecard Basics - what is it, why do organisations use it, history and future developments

 Keeping track of an organisation's strategic performance matters.
-Most organisations have a strategy, and most use formal or informal methods to monitor how well their work to implement their strategy is going.
+Most organisations have a strategy, and use formal or informal methods to monitor how well their work to implement the strategy is going.
 In this work to monitor strategic performance, one framework has come to dominate: the Balanced Scorecard.

 This page provides answers to common questions about the Balanced Scorecard.
 It draws upon 2GC's world-class expertise in designing and implementing modern Balanced Scorecards, and our continuing active contributions to management research on strategic performance management and its application.

 Read on for 'one hundred word' summaries supported by in-depth answers for the following topics:

 We really hope that you find this page useful.
 If you think we have missed something out, anything is unclear, or you have questions that are not answered, please let us know via our contact-us page.
 We value your feedback, and would look forward to addressing any un-answered questions directly with you.